bughi04/CountX/README.md

 - Display Information: Each ingredient's name and its calorie count can be displayed.
 - Basic File Operations: The program includes functionality for reading and writing ingredient data to and from files, supporting persistent data storage.
 This program serves as a basic foundation for a nutrition management application, where users can track ingredients and their nutritional content.
-### To learn how the program works/behaves and how to run it yourself, please check the "UsageGuide.pdf" file in my project, and feel free to add an issue if you think something is wrong!
+### Feel free to add an issue if you think something is wrong!